Head Coach Megan Smith

-University of Kansas Head Coach Megan Smith just completed her third season as the head coach of the Jayhawks.
-After leading KU to its best start in school history, her 2012 squad won a school record 20 consecutive games.
+University of Kansas Head Coach Megan Smith just completed her sixth season as the head coach of the Jayhawks.
+The eighth head coach in program history, Smith's sixth season continued the trend of setting program records as she guided the Jayhawks to their second-straight NCAA Tournament.
 Coach Smith directly oversees the Jayhawk infielders and also helps with hitting instruction.

 Smith came to KU from LSU, where she served as an assistant coach for three seasons.
 While in Baton Rouge, Smith helped lead LSU to three regional appearances and one super regional appearance.
 Prior to LSU, Smith was the head coach at Western Carolina University.
 In her only year at Western, Smith led the Catamounts to the Southern Conference Championship in the programs first year of existence and was named the Southern Conference Coach of the Year.
 Smith came to Western Carolina from the University of North Carolina, where she served as an assistant coach.
 Smith, who is from North Carolina, was also a four-year letter winner and captain for the Tar Heels.